-Taking out an equity release plan is a significant decision.
-It involves securing a loan against your property (if you take out a lifetime mortgage) or selling a stake in your home to the equity release provider (if you take out a home reversion plan).
+Taking out an equity release product is a significant decision.
+It involves securing a loan against your property (if you take out a lifetime mortgage) or selling a share of your home to the equity release provider (if you take out a home reversion plan).

-Lifetime mortgage loans can grow in size very quickly if the interest is 'rolled up'.
-With home reversion, you may end up with a significantly reduced estate if you die shortly after taking out a plan.
-With both types of equity release, you may experience difficulties if your circumstances change after taking out a plan, for example if you need to move home.
+Lifetime mortgages can grow very quickly if the interest is 'rolled up.'
+With home reversion plans, you may end up with a significantly reduced estate if you die shortly after taking out a plan.
+With both types of equity release, you may experience difficulties if your circumstances change after taking out a product, for example you need to move or pay for care and support at home.

-There may be other ways to maximise your income or raise money.
-A list of suggestions is in section 3.1.
-It is advisable to consider all options before deciding on equity release.
+Equity release should generally be thought of as an option of last resort.
+You should consider other ways to maximise your income or raise money first.
+There is a list of suggestions in section 3.1.